jay11nt/FOOD-ORDER-API-/main/Entity/Readme files for Entity/for address.md

 📌 Notes
 - Ensure that Lombok is properly configured in your IDE to avoid compilation issues.
 - Database migrations should handle foreign key constraints between Customer and Address.

+🔗 Related Entities
+- **Customer.java:** The Customer entity that is linked via a one-to-one relationship.